zmj64351508/resume/Resume_en.md

 * Use C in daily coding.
 * Familiar with common data structures and algorithms.
-* Familiar with Linux dirvier.
+* Familiar with Linux driver.
 * Familiar with ARM architecture.

 ## Projects

 ### Protocol Simulation System

 The project is a protocol simulation system simulates a tidy protocol similar with modern communication system like GSM.
-Socket plays the role of physical layer of the protocol while there are also a data link layer for reliable connection and an application layer for bussiness logic.
+Socket plays the role of physical layer of the protocol while there are also a data link layer for reliable connection and an application layer for business logic.

 * Implement the whole protocol by designing state machines.